hwik1/School_District_Analysis/README.md

      ![image](https://user-images.githubusercontent.com/93058069/149420340-e9a4f53e-2f88-45d7-8f10-4d4f92dcb1e0.png)

  * **Impact to school summary:** The school summary had a more noticeable change for the Thomas High School row because the 461 9th graders made up 28% of the student population.
 None of the data changed for other schools, so I chose to show the difference before and after in just the Thomas High School row for space saving purposes.
-(The full table can be seen in the PyCitySchool_Challenge jupyter notebook.)
+(The full DataFrame can be seen in the PyCitySchool_Challenge jupyter notebook.)
 Removing the 9th grade math and reading scores didn't impact the school type, student count, school budget, or per student budget, but did change the percentages for every other metric.
 Average math score went down because the average of the 9th grade math score (as seen above) was 83.59, which is higher than the 10-12th grade average.
 The percentage passing math also went down.
 Inversely, the average reading score and % passing reading went up.
 The total overall passing % declined after 9th grade data was removed.

      _School District Summary Before (only Thomas row shown)_